Maria-Regina Kula: Biography

 Maria-Regina Kula was born in Berlin.
-Between 1956 and 1960 she studied Chemistry in East Berlin and Munich.
-It was from the Ludwig Maximilian University of Munich that in 1962 she received her doctorate of natural sciences.
-She was employed as a research associate at Munich University's Institute of Anorganic Chemistry ("Institut für Molekulare Enzymtechnologie" / IMET) between 1962 and 1964.
+Between 1956 and 1960, she studied Chemistry at the Humboldt University of Berlin and the Ludwig-Maximilians-Universität München.
+It was from the Ludwig-Maximilians-Universität München that in 1962 she received her doctorate of natural sciences.
+She was employed as a research associate at the Ludwig-Maximilians-Universität München's Institute of Anorganic Chemistry ("Institut für Molekulare Enzymtechnologie" / IMET) between 1962 and 1964.

 The first prototype of Kula's "Enzyme Membrane Reactor" (EMR) is on display (2016) at the Deutsches Museum in Munich, identified as one of the "100 most important technical inventions".
 The notice states that the reactor produces 75% of the world supply of L-Methionine.
 (Sources infer that this is not a reference to the 10ml prototype unit on display in the museum.)
 The EMR had its world launch at Konstanz in 1981.
 In 2005 Degussa, a specialist chemicals conglomerate headquartered in Essen, opened an EMR plant in China with an annual production capacity of 500 units.